-Mix flour, sugar and salt in a medium bowl.
+Mix flour, sugar and salt in a medium-large bowl.
 Add in the olive oil and water and mix very well with a spatula until you have a soft, just a little bit sticky dough.
 The dough will seem sticky but you will roll it out very easily.
-Alternatively, you can use your stand mixer with a dough hook attachment at medium speed and do the same steps.
+Cover the bowl with a cling film and let the dough rest for 15 minutes at room temperature.

 Bake for 12 minutes or until the edges become golden brown.
 Check the oven after 5 minutes.
 If the dough is puffing, use your fork to prick small holes again.
 When you turn off the oven, let them stay there for 5-6 minutes or until the top of the crackers turns golden brown.
 Remove the baking sheet from the oven and let them cool on the baking sheet for 10-15 minutes or until crunchy.
 Watch the crackers carefully as the color tells when to turn off the oven and take them out.
 Do the same steps for the other dough.